MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/manage-fsmo-roles.md

 #customer intent: As an Active Directory Domain Services administrator, I need to manage the Flexible Single Master Operations (FSMO) roles so that I can optimize performance and perform administration tasks.
 ---

-# Transfer Flexible Single Master Operations (FSMO) roles
+# Transfer Flexible Single Master Operations roles

-When you create a new domain, the Active Directory Domain Services Installation Wizard automatically assigns all the domain-level operations master roles to the first domain controller that is created in that domain.
+When you create a new domain, the Active Directory Domain Services Installation Wizard automatically assigns all the domain-level Flexible Single Master Operations (FSMO) to the first domain controller that is created in that domain.
 When you create a new forest, the wizard also assigns the two forest-level operations master roles to the first domain controller.
-After the domain is created and functioning, you might transfer various operations master roles to different domain controllers to optimize performance and simplify administration.
+After the domain is created and functioning, you might want to transfer various operations master roles to different domain controllers to optimize performance and simplify administration.

 Consider moving the operations master role or roles when any of the following conditions exist: